This Day In Literary History

 In 1982 - the year that the film adaptation of The Plague Dogs premiered - Richard Adams served as President of the RSPCA - The Royal Society for the Prevention of Cruelty to Animals.

 Adams would write more great fantasy novels and some non-fantasy novels.
-His most recent published work, Gentle Footprints, was a short story that appeared in 2010.
+His final published work, Leopard Aware, was a short story that appeared in 2010.
 It was written for charity - to raise money for the Born Free Foundation, a British conservation and animal rescue organization.

 Quote Of The Day